EllieRamanlal/terminal-app/README.md

 **System Requirements**

-Holiday Helper uses Ruby version 2.7.2 and Bundler version 2.2.17 &nbsp;
+Holiday Helper uses Ruby version 2.7.2 and Bundler version 2.2.17
+&nbsp;
+&nbsp;

 **Instructions for installation**

-Please follow the below instructions in order to run HolidayHelper &nbsp;
+Please follow the below instructions in order to run HolidayHelper
+&nbsp;
+&nbsp;

 1. Clone this repository to your local machine by running the following command

         git clone https://github.com/EllieRamanlal/portfolio.git
 &nbsp;

 2. `cd` into the `/terminal-app/src` folder and run the following command in order to install all the requirements to run HolidayHelper (Homebrew, Ruby, Bundler, and any gem dependancies)

         ./install.sh
 &nbsp;

 3. HolidayHelper can then be run using the following command

         ./run_app.sh
 &nbsp;

 **Command line arguments for HolidayHelper**

 `-h` for program information and help

 `-v` for ruby version information
+&nbsp;
 &nbsp;

 **Gem Dependencies**